VOLTTRON/volttron/docs/source/developing-volttron/contributing/contributing-code.rst

 .. _Contributing-Code:

 ========================
-Contributing to VOLTTRON
+Contributing to Eclipse VOLTTRON
 ========================

-As an open source project VOLTTRON requires input from the community to keep development focused on new and useful features.
+As an open source project Eclipse VOLTTRON requires input from the community to keep development focused on new and useful features.
 To that end we are revising our commit process to hopefully allow more contributors to be apart of the community.
 The following document outlines the process for source code and documentation to be submitted.
 There are GUI tools that may make this process easier, however this document will focus on what is required from the command line.

+The only requirement is that you sign the Eclipse Contributor agreement: https://www.eclipse.org/legal/ECA.php before making a pull request.
-The only requirements for contributing are Git (Linux version control software) and your favorite web browser.
+The only technical requirements for contributing are Git (Linux version control software) and your favorite web browser.

 Forking the main VOLTTRON repository